 Data reflected in the above population tables is for living Veterans.

-The Veteran Population Projection Model 2011 (VetPop2011) provides the latest official Veteran population projection from the Department of Veterans Affairs (VA).
-VetPop2011 is an actuarial projection model developed by the Office of the Actuary (OACT) for Veteran population projection from Fiscal Year (FY) 2011 to FY2040.
-Using the best available Veteran data by the end of FY2018 as the base population.
+The Veteran Population Projection Model 2018 (VetPop2018) provides the latest official Veteran population projection from the Department of Veterans Affairs (VA).
+VetPop2018 is a deterministic projection model developed by the office of Predictive Analytics to estimate and project the Veteran Population from Fiscal Year (FY) 2018 to FY2048.
+Using the best available Veteran data at the end of FY2018 as the base population.
 VetPop2018 projects living and deceased Veteran counts by key demographic characteristics such as age, gender, period of service, and race/ethnicity at various geographic levels for the next 30 years.
 See VetPop2018 A Brief Description and more detailed information will be provided later.

 The 2020 Memorial Day Visualization highlights survivors use of VA benefits: Dependency and Indemnity, Compensation, Home Loan Guaranty, Survivors' Pension and Education..